Food Vendor Insurance: Cost, Coverage & Best Providers

-Food vendor insurance are the types of policies food vendors need to protect their businesses from the financial loss of a claim.
-The average cost for the most common policy, general liability, ranges from $300 to $900, with a coverage amount of $1 million per occurrence, $2 million aggregate.
+Food vendor insurance is a policy or a combination of policies that food vendors need to protect their businesses from the financial loss of a claim.
+The average annual cost for the most common policy, general liability, ranges from $350 to $1,000, with a coverage amount of $1 million per occurrence, $2 million aggregate.

-Food vendors are a broad category that encompasses concession stands, food carts, coffee carts, and even food trucks.
-The Food Liability Insurance Program (FLIP) offers specialized coverage for all of those businesses.
-You can get insurance from FLIP in just minutes after receiving a free quote.
+Food vendors are a broad industry that encompasses concession stands, food carts, coffee carts, home bakers, and even food trucks and, helpfully, Food Liability Insurance Program (FLIP) offers specialized coverage for all of those businesses.
+It makes it easy to get insured—you can get a quote and purchase insurance in minutes.

-Any business that sells food in nontraditional locations should consider insurance.
-This includes concession stands, street fairs, public sidewalks, and outdoor venues.
+Any business selling food in nontraditional locations, including concession stands, street fairs, public sidewalks, and outdoor venues, should consider this.
 Typical small businesses that need food vendor liability insurance include:

 - Food trucks